Abdurrehman-97/MADRIP/README.md

 # Training of data
 Login with the MADRIP account and open the 'Model Training.ipynb' notebook located in the Colab Notebook run all the cells except last two and cell# 19 and 20 as they contain the model saving and loading code.
 The training will start and it will show the accuracy of the model.

+# Web Module
+The folder name is MADRIP_Web Module, this contaisn all the html and css files for the web design of MADRIP.
+To get an overview of the look and feel of web design, simply open file "index" which is basically our homepage, its an html file .
+To edit files you can simply open any editable file in an editor. the bannsers and all the images used are in 'img' folder.
+There are also javascript files, the image uploading module is using that.
+Right now we are not retrieving file that functionality will be used in fyp-2.